Neuro-Ophthalmology Fellowship

 For a look inside the Kellogg Eye Center, visit the Why Train at the Kellogg Eye Center page.

-To apply for the University of Michigan's Neuro-Ophthalmology Fellowship, please download and complete the Fellowship Application Form (pdf).
+To apply for the University of Michigan's Neuro-Ophthalmology Fellowship, please submit your application to the Ophthalmology Fellowship Match.
+We are not able to accept applications directly.

 Program Director